 Shannon wants to make all natural products with ingredients that are sourced in the USA as much as possible.
 The candles are handmade on the farm.
 They contain 100% soy wax from the United States.
 They also contain a 100% cotton wick (with no lead), fragrance, and dye.
 Using ingredients from the USA prevents transit costs and the unenvironmental effects associated with them.

 What does making candles mean to Shannon?
 “It’s a message of light to me personally,” she says.
 She finds it relaxing and enjoyable to work at making candles; it is satisfying, hard work.
 She makes a final product with a pleasant fragrance that people will enjoy.
-“It’s about spreading the light.”
+“To me, it's about creating a quality product that symbolizes our

 Their candles have it all: high quality, an affordable price, and aesthetics.
 The family is happy with the business as it is now but will allow it to change when the time comes.
 Shannon hopes the Cow’s Candle will grow, but in a way that will always remain loyal to the local community.